LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

       osError myTagFunc( lasso_request_t token, tag_action_t action )
       {

-   The remainder of the code in the walk-through includes the implementation for the ``myTagFunc`` function.
+   The remainder of the code in the walkthrough includes the implementation for the ``myTagFunc`` function.

 #.
 Allocate a string to be this method's return value: